goznorlives/modtools/README.md

 * addmod.sh: add a mod to the mod list
 * rmmod.sh: remove a mod from the mod list

+Configuration:
 * .config/config: configuration
-** MODROOT - path to .minetest/mods
+    * MODROOT - path to .minetest/mods
 * .config/modlist.txt: list of mods that have been/will be imported.